learnlatex/learnlatex.github.io/en/help.md

 manual](https://texdoc.org/pkg/make4ht).

-For `LaTeXML` to run locally you would need to install LaTeXML (it is not part of TeXLive or MikTeX) and use
+For `LaTeXML` to run locally, you would need to install LaTeXML (it is not part of TeXLive or MikTeX) and use

 ```